Returnlyy/Returnlyy/README.md

 ### Hi there 👋

-A student of Korea who studys computer science & programming.
+A student of Korea who studys computer science.